nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ```

 The default optimization strategy is to immediately begin direct
 inversion of the iterative subspace.
-Damping is also initiated (using
-70% of the previous density) for the first 2 iteration.
 In addition, if
 the HOMO - LUMO gap is small and the Fock matrix diagonally
 dominant, then level-shifting is automatically initiated.
 There are a
 variety of ways to customize this procedure to whatever is desired.